Amin Khoury: Philanthropy and social responsibility

 Khoury is involved with numerous charitable organizations.
 He was a Trustee of the Scripps Research Institute from May 2008 until July 2014.
 He also serves on the board of directors of the Raymond F. Kravis Center for the Performing Arts and is the chair of the center's Investment Committee.

 Khoury and his wife established the Amin and Julie Khoury Endowed Scholarship at Northeastern University.

 Education and honors

 Amin Khoury holds bachelor's and master's degrees in chemistry.
-He graduated summa cum laude from Northeastern with a master's degree in business administration (MBA).
+He graduated summa cum laude from Northeastern University with a master's degree in business administration (MBA).
 He was also awarded the university's prestigious Medallion Achievement Award.

 In addition to his academic education, Khoury holds a Masters Professional Director Certification from the American College of Corporate Directors and an Advanced Director Certification from the Corporate Directors Group.

 In December 2018, Northeastern University named the Khoury College of Computer Sciences in honor of Khoury, who has endowed more than $50 million to the college.

+Trial

+Khoury was acquitted in the Varsity Blues scandal.